The form cannot be sent because it has not yet been completed (correctly).

 Below are the primary standards that tend to govern offshore container designs:

 Det Norske Veritas, or "The Norwegian Truth," Germanischer Lloyd (DNV GL) serves as a leading organization in charge of certifying offshore containers for commercial use.
-As an international accredited registrar, DNV GL actually certifies materials and processes in multiple industries.
+As an internationally accredited registrar, DNV GL actually certifies materials and processes in multiple industries.
 However, their guidelines in the oil and gas industry have standardized roughly 65% of the world's offshore installations.

 The same certification standards that DNV GL applies to offshore facilities are adapted to the containers destined to be used on such.
 For your offshore container to make the grade, it will need to satisfy the following requirements, among others: